 The Canadian Constitution

-The Minister of Justice is responsible for the Department of Justice, which provides legal services such as drafting laws and providing lawyers for the government and its departments.
-This department also develops policies and programs for victims, families, children and youth criminal justice.
-The Minister of Justice is also the Attorney General or chief law officer of Canada.
+The Minister of Justice is responsible for the Department of Justice, which provides legal services such as drafting laws and providing legal advice to the government and its departments.
+The department also develops criminal law and public law, as well as policies and programs for victims, families, children and youth criminal justice.
+The Minister of Jusctice is also the Attorney General or chief law officer of Canada

-Our Constitution also provides for a judiciary, the judges who preside over cases before the courts.
-The role of the judiciary is to interpret and apply the law and the Constitution, and to give impartial judgments in all cases, whether they involve public law, such as a criminal case, or private (civil) law, such as a dispute over a contract.
-They also contribute to the common law when they interpret previous decisions or set new precedents.
+Our Constitution also includes provisions relating to the judicial branch of government, composed of judges.
+The judiciary must interpret and apply the law and the Constitution, and give impartial judgments in all cases, whether they involve public law, such as a criminal case, or private law, such as a dispute over a contract.

-The Constitution provides only for federally appointed judges.
-Provincial judges are appointed to office under provincial laws.
+The Constitution only provides for federally appointed judges.
+Provincial judges are appointed under provincial laws.

 What is a federal system?

 There are also local or municipal governments.
-They are created under provincial laws and can make bylaws regulating a variety of local matters, such as zoning, smoking, pesticide use, parking, business regulations, and construction permits.
+They are created under provincial laws and can make bylaws that regulate a variety of local matters: zoning, smoking, pesticide use, parking, business regulations, and construction permits.

-Finally, Aboriginal peoples in Canada have different types of government.
-For example, Indian bands can have a range of governmental powers over reserve lands under the federal Indian Act.
-Other Aboriginal governments, such as self-governments, exercise governmental powers as a result of specific agreements negotiated with the federal and provincial or territorial governments.
+Aboriginal peoples in Canada have different types of government.
+For example, First Nations can have a range of governmental powers over reserve lands under the federal Indian Act.
+Other Aboriginal governments, such as self-governments, exercise these powers as a result of agreements they have negotiated with the federal and provincial or territorial governments.

 - Date modified: